- A Notice of Default must be filed 90 days before foreclosure.

 This article outlines the process for foreclosing on property in California.

 Some states, such as California, allow the lender to use a deed of trust.
-American Banker offers the clearest definition of a deed of trust: “A three-party document conveying interest in property, almost always real estate, to a trustee.
+Almost all purchase and refinance home loans in California use a deed of trust.
+American Banker offers the clearest definition of a deed of trust: "A three-party document conveying interest in property, almost always real estate, to a trustee.
 In many states, deeds of trust are used instead of mortgages.
 In those states, the trustee holds the deed in favor of the lender and then reconveys the title to the borrower when the loan is paid in full.
-Sometimes called a trust deed.”
+(This is) sometimes called a trust deed."

-Roughly speaking, about a third of the US states are deed of trust states.
+Although most California homeowners refer to a loan secured against a house as a mortgage, the accurate terminology is a promissory note secured by a deed of trust.
+About a third of the US states are deed of trust states.
 Another third use traditional mortgages.
 The other third use either both or a variation on one or the other.
-The term “mortgage” is so ingrained in our vocabulary that almost everyone says “mortgage” when the legal instrument may be a deed of trust or something else.
+The term mortgage is so ingrained in our vocabulary that almost everyone says "mortgage" when the legal instrument may be a deed of trust.

 Even the terms mortgage and deed of trust do not fully capture the bundle of rights and documents in a mortgage or deed of trust.